codetancy/GeekTextAPI/README.md

 # GeekTextAPI

-GeekText is Web API in .NET for an online bookstore with.
+GeekText is Web API in .NET for an online bookstore.

 ## Technologies